 The strategy is twofold: prevent problems through training and controls, and detect issues through monitoring and audits.
 This comprehensive approach not only avoids penalties but protects customers.

 The FDIC Advertising Rule touches a fundamental issue: the public's knowledge of where their money is safe.
-By clamping down on misuse of the FDIC's name, regulators are strengthening financial security.
+By tightening misuse of the FDIC's name, regulators are strengthening financial security and reducing confusion in bank, fintech, and embedded-finance channels.

 Regulatory scrutiny will only grow in fintech and banking - meeting these standards is now part of doing business in finance.
 Those who embrace compliance will thrive by earning customer confidence.
 Those who ignore it risk severe consequences in an environment where watchdogs are more alert than ever.